Bob Johnson (ice hockey, born 1931): NHL coaching career

+In 1982, Johnson began his National Hockey League career when he became the head coach of the Calgary Flames, a position he held for five seasons.
+In the 1985–86 season, he coached the Flames to the Stanley Cup Final, where they lost in five games to the Montreal Canadiens.
+On May 20, 1987, it was announced that Johnson would resign from the Flames for become the executive director of the Amateur Hockey Association of the United States (now commonly referred to as USA Hockey).
+He had two years remaining on his contract but felt that it was time to move on and that the Flames job was a "great job".
+He was 193-155-52 in Calgary.
+He served in the position for three years.
+On June 12, 1990, the Pittsburgh Penguins hired Johnson to serve as head coach while also naming Scotty Bowman as director of player development and recruitment.
+In his first season, led by superstar Mario Lemieux, the Penguins reached the postseason for only the second time in the past nine seasons.
+They advanced all the way to the Stanley Cup Final and faced the Minnesota North Stars.
+The Penguins lost two of the first three games before dominating the next three, which included an 8–0 victory in Game 6 to clinch the first Stanley Cup in franchise history.

 Brain cancer and death

 In August 1991, as he was preparing the U.S. team for the upcoming Canada Cup tournament, Johnson suffered a brain aneurysm and was hospitalized, where he was diagnosed with brain cancer.
 He was then flown on a private plane to Colorado with Dr. Dan Thompson of Mercy Hospital in Pittsburgh.
 He began treatment and turned the day-to-day supervision of the Penguins over to his three assistant coaches and Scotty Bowman, the team's director of player development and recruitment, who was named interim head coach.
 Though the team was "coached by committee", Johnson continued to oversee them from his hospital room by way of videotape and remained in contact by fax machine.